New teaching module in S10: Introduction to the diversity of professional practices and the architectural professions

 - Thursday April 16, 2026 – 16h-18h: HMONP training in the professionalization trajectory of young architects.
 Minna Nordström with two recently qualified HMONP architects from ENSAPLV.

 - Friday May 22, 2026 – 4pm-6pm: Getting started in entrepreneurship in the architectural professions.
-Feedback from young companies in the Banc d’Essai(s) Incubator class of 2026 from ENSAPLV.
+Feedback from young companies in the Banc d’Essai(s) Incubator class of 2026 of ENSAPLV.
 Debate moderated by Minna Nordström.

 News